Nikon movie / cine cameras

 Above the film compartment and the battery (4xAA) compartment with their cover: simple loading.

-Some close-up lenses were available, among them a tele-converter lens (see above), doubling the focal length of the standard lens and even a zoom lens.
+Some close-up lenses were available, among them a tele-converter lens (see above), doubling the focal length of the standard lens and even a 8 - 20 mm. zoom converter lens.

 Nikon Super Zoom-8